CmrCrabs/NEA/paperwork.typ

 // TODO LINK TO UI.RS // TODO: properly credit and comment

 #pagebreak()
+== Core Algorithm
+Citations: @JTessendorf @Empirical-Spectra \
-== Core Algorithm @JTessendorf @Empirical-Spectra Below is a high-level explanation of the core algorithm for the simulation.
+Below is a high-level explanation of the core algorithm for the simulation.
 A visual representation can be seen on the next page.
 \
 On Startup:
-- Generate gaussian random number pairs, and store them into a texture, on the CPU
+- Generate Gaussian random number pairs, and store them into a texture, on the CPU
 - Compute the butterfly operation's twiddle factors, and indices, and store them into a texture On Parameter Change (For Every Lengthscale):
 - Compute the initial wave vectors and dispersion relation, and store into a texture